maximelamure/rest.li/docs/testsuite_overview.md

 Rest.li Test Suite Specification Coverage
 ------------------
-The test suite spec is intended to cover three categories of Rest.li client behavior: JSON serialization, data template generation, and wire protocol.
+The test suite spec is intended to cover three categories of Rest.li client behavior: **JSON serialization, data template generation, and wire protocol**.
 Each test category is described in more detail below.

 ### JSON Tests
 These are tests for serialization and deserialization.
 Tests cover basic JSON and JSON corner cases such as large